idoqo/radario-nightly/README.md

 Open the APK file in your device and follow the successive dialogs.
 If you get an "installation not allowed" warning, enable Third-party app installation from [Settings > Security > Unknown sources].

+##Manual Updating

+Since the app is not "yet" on the google play store, updates are served manually from the Github CDN, to update, use the in-app menu and tap "Check for Update".
+If a new version is available, it will prompt for download and a new apk will be downloaded for you to install as in the Installation manual.